-Ivacaftor, known by its brand name Kalydeco, was the first precision medicine for cystic fibrosis to become available on the NHS.
+Ivacaftor, known by its brand name Kalydeco, was the first precision medicine for cystic fibrosis to become available on the NHS in December 2016.

 Kalydeco is effective in anyone with at least one of the following nine gating mutations: G551D, G178R, S549N, S549R, G551S, G1244E, S1251N, S1255P or G139D, or those with the R117H mutation, which around 5% of the population of people with CF in the UK have.